 - What does it mean for a polyp to be pre cancerous?

 - What does it usually mean when dense spots are found in a mammogram?

 - What does it mean when a shadow found on chest ct scan?

-- What does it mean when shadow found on cheest ct scan?
+- What does it mean many epithelial cells found in stool?